 - If you hear a good question or expression of skepticism, put it into The System: Matchism gets better every time someone does this.
 In the meantime, however, don’t speculate: There is a very fine line between revolutionary and wing nut, and a few quotes taken out of context may set the movement back months or years.

 - Matchism is not a call to purge SDAPs from our society nor even to try to identify them so that we can attempt to “fix” them or at least distance ourselves from them.
 Some of your best friends are probably Authoritarians!
 Besides the unsolvable problem of making a 100% accurate identification of individuals who will display authoritarian tendencies in a critical situation, a Final Solution that involves rounding up SDAPs and gassing them, besides being inhumane, would also be ineffective: Because all humans carry the genes for these tendencies, these “roundups” would have to occur every few years as each new generation comes of age.
-Better we just design and implement a system that removes the opportunities for them to assume leadership positions and includes built-in corrections for their antisocial tendencies.
+Better we just design and implement a system that removes the opportunities for them to gain control over public policy decisions and includes built-in corrections for their antisocial tendencies.

 - As for the issue of whether or not SDAPs should be classified as mentally ill, this should probably remain an open question for a long time.
 As is the case with mild form of autism (e.g., Asperger’s syndrome) it will be difficult to clearly show that these characteristics have a significant negative impact on the individual’s ability to function in society.
 As such, they do not meet the criteria of “illness” and so should not be forcibly treated the way one might endorse forcibly treating schizophrenia or bipolar disease, for example.
 That is, we cannot deprive individuals of their freedom by forcibly treating those who are potentially harmful to The People as a whole but do not put themselves or other particular individuals in any direct danger.
 Instead, we must change society to accommodate them by designing systems that allow them to be themselves while also protecting the rest of us from their antisocial tendencies.